surgicalbear/surgicalbear/README.md

 # Hi :wave:

- I'm a second-year computer science student at Carleton University and enjoy development of any sort!
+ I'm a second-year computer science student at Carleton University and enjoy development of any sort.